USCbiostats/PM516/docs/week3.md

 This week's dataset comes from an intervention examining whether moving to an "active" community (treatment) is associated with differences in calorie consumption, physical activity, and BMI.

-Physical activity is measured in three ways:
+Physical activity is measured in three ways: <br />
-* <b>Accelerometer data</b>, which records minutes of moderate-to-vigorous physical activity (MVPA) using a wearable device.
+* <b>Accelerometer data</b>, which records minutes of moderate-to-vigorous physical activity (MVPA) using a wearable device. <br />
-* <b>The ARIZONA survey</b>, which estimates hours spent in activity categories based on MET classifications.
+* <b>The ARIZONA survey</b>, which estimates hours spent in activity categories based on MET classifications. <br />
 * <b>Self-reported activity variables</b> (beginning with "time_"), which capture reported time spent in specific activity types.

 You will explore these measures, along with dietery intake and BMI, to evaluate data quality and identify potential concerns before modeling.